 5. Climbing 86

 When you finish the out and back, you will make a right hand turn onto 86–and then you climb fairly steadily for several miles.
 You are moving up, up, up in a stair-step rolling fashion.
-This climb is moderately steep, and its placement at this part of the course makes it a challenge.
-Again, stay disciplined.
+This climb is not terribly steep, but it’s slow going.
+Its placement at this part of the course makes it a challenge.

-You will have the opportunity to descend for a mile or so, then make a right hand turn for a brief out and back section on Haselton Road, which is mostly flat.
-After completing this out and back section, you will continue on 86, and that’s when the rollers start.
-At this point, there is about 16 miles left to the loop and you are heading back into town.
+You will have the opportunity to descend for a mile or so, then make a left turn to continue on 86, and that’s when the rollers start.
+At this point, there is about 14-15 miles left to the loop and you are heading back into town.

 6. The Rollers